ntrtd/d365-agent/docs/implementation/phase_1.md

 -   [ ] **Application Orchestration Layer (Repo: [`d365-agent-orchestrator`](https://github.com/ntrtd/d365-agent-orchestrator))**
     -   [ ] Decide on initial host/structure for the Application Orchestration Layer (Node.js/TypeScript application using Next.js or similar, to host CopilotKit Runtime and the initial LangGraph agents for different business domains like Sales and Purchasing).
 This will reside in the `d365-agent-orchestrator` repository.
     -   [ ] Initialize the `d365-agent-orchestrator` project (TypeScript/Node.js).
+    -   [ ] Implement CopilotKit Runtime setup within the Node.js/TypeScript application.
     -   [ ] Integrate the `d365-agent-mcpclient-ts` library.
-    -   [ ] Implement basic logic in the `d365-agent-orchestrator` (e.g., a test LangGraph agent or a simple CopilotKit action) to connect to the deployed `d365-agent-mcpserver-dotnet` using `d365-agent-mcpclient-ts`.
+    -   [ ] Implement a placeholder Master Orchestrator LangGraph agent and a simple Domain-Specific LangGraph agent (e.g., `BasicInfoAgent` as per 'Your First Agent' tutorial) that uses `d365-agent-mcpclient-ts` to call a D365 tool via the MCP server.
+    -   [ ] Ensure the LangGraph agent(s) are correctly exposed via the CopilotKit Runtime (e.g., defining appropriate `langgraphAgentUrl` endpoints).
-    -   [ ] Verify successful connection to the D365 MCP Server and ability to list/call its tools.
+    -   [ ] Verify successful connection to the D365 MCP Server and ability to list/call its tools from the LangGraph agent.
 -   [ ] **User Interface (Repo: [`d365-agent-ui`](https://github.com/ntrtd/d365-agent-ui))**
-    *   [ ] Set up a basic React frontend application within the `d365-agent-ui` repository, designed to potentially support multiple agent interactions (e.g., Sales, Purchasing).
+    *   [ ] Set up a basic React frontend application within the `d365-agent-ui` repository.
-    *   [ ] Integrate `CopilotKit` UI components (e.g., `@copilotkit/react-ui`, `@copilotkit/react-core`).
+    *   [ ] Integrate `CopilotKit` UI components (`@copilotkit/react-ui`, `@copilotkit/react-core`).
-    *   [ ] Configure the CopilotKit frontend in `d365-agent-ui` to connect to the Application Orchestration Layer (`d365-agent-orchestrator`, which will host the CopilotKit Runtime).
+    *   [ ] Configure `CopilotKitProvider` with `chatApiEndpoint` pointing to the orchestrator's CopilotKit Runtime and a `langgraphAgentUrl` for the `BasicInfoAgent`.
+    *   [ ] Implement a basic chat interface using `<CopilotChat />` and demonstrate sending a message to the `BasicInfoAgent`.
+    *   [ ] Use `useCoAgent` hook to display the `BasicInfoAgent`'s state/response in the UI.
 -   [ ] **Testing & Validation (Phase 1)**
     *   [ ] Define initial Evaluation Strategy details (see `docs/evaluation_strategy.md`).
     *   [ ] Create initial test cases for Phase 1 MVP (simple read queries from `d365-agent-orchestrator` via `d365-agent-mcpclient-ts` to `d365-agent-mcpserver-dotnet`). (**Location TBD, maybe `d365-agent-tests`**)